Are You Silencing Patient Voices While Calling It Patient Engagement?

 When Resistance Becomes Listlessness

 In my own experience as a patient partner, I felt this pressure acutely.
-I came with raw, lived experience—the frustration of fragmented care, navigating countless doctors over a seven-year journey to diagnosis of a serious but totally treatable diagnosis.
-Small indignities that compound into major barriers.
+I came with raw, lived experience—the frustration of fragmented care, navigating countless doctors over a seven-year journey to the diagnosis of a serious but totally treatable condition.
+Small indignities compound into major barriers.

-That didn't mean I showed up ready for a fight--quite the opposite.
-As someone who had worked in healthcare--and in our own organization's patient and family engagement--I knew best practice.
-I understood how important it was to prepare staff and to find that vital balance between the lived experience at the table and the often non-linear journey to building trust and gathering meaningful input.
+That didn't mean I showed up ready for a fight—quite the opposite.
+As someone who had worked in healthcare—and in our own organization's patient and family engagement—I knew best practices.
+I understood how important it was to prepare staff and find that vital balance between the lived experience at the table and the often non-linear journey to building trust and gathering meaningful input.

-But the groups "learning" goals that aimed to smooth away rough edges started to feel like sandpaper.
+But the group's "learning" goals, which aimed to smooth away rough edges, started to feel like sandpaper.

-I started asking questions about the "learning" staff were getting to interact with patient partners and was met with awkward silence and an uneasy smile.
+I began asking questions about the "learning" staff were getting to interact with patient partners and was met with awkward silence and an uneasy smile.

 In one feedback loop to the group, someone noted, "Pam is very passionate about this."